veikman/cbg/README.md

 and for "resurrecting" games long out of print.

+### Installation

+CBG is a regular Python 3 package.
+Refer to the included scripts.

 ### Usage

+By default, CBG produces SVG graphics scaled to A4 pages, with measurements treated as millimetres, despite the scale-free nature of SVG.

+An example implementation is provided in another repository, where CBG is used to generate a [planning poker](https://github.com/veikman/ppoker) deck.

 The library API should be considered unstable.
 There is no manual.

-For installation instructions, refer to the included scripts.

-An example implementation is provided in another repository, where CBG is used to generate a [planning poker](https://github.com/veikman/ppoker) deck.

 ### Legal